Epic-Breakfast-Productions/OpenQuarterMaster/software/docs/installers.md

 The main Configuration directory is:
 `/etc/oqm/`

-This is mapped directly to service containers at the same path.

-Plugin configuration is located `/etc/oqm/plugins/`
+This folder is mainly used by the Station Captain script.

+Service configuration is located `/etc/oqm/serviceConfig/`, with each service getting its own directory (name based on the standard service package name).
+Examples:

+ - `/etc/oqm/serviceConfig/core-base+station/`

 #### Data/resource files